57blocks/website-article/articles/Exploration of The Web3 Account Abstraction/README.md

 ## Advantages of Account Abstraction
 Account Abstraction is similar to a Contract Account with the characteristics of an EOA (Externally Owned Account).
-It allows transactions and accounts to be decoupled from the underlying layer and become the role of high-level smart contracts.
+It allows transactions and accounts to be decoupled from the underlying layer and assume the role of high-level smart contracts.

 This decoupling brings several key advantages, which are detailed below:

 ### 1. Private Key Management
 In the [EIP-4337](https://eips.ethereum.org/EIPS/eip-4337), one can freely use the desired signature algorithm because the signature is no longer limited to Ethereum's traditional ECDSA.
-Therefore, AA Wallet can essentially support native multi-signature wallets (MultiSig Wallets), allowing for more flexible joint account management by multiple parties.
-It is also possible to reset the ownership of contract accounts through social recovery, using email verification, such as Gmail, to regain access to contract accounts, such as [UniPass Wallet](https://docs.wallet.unipass.id/).
+Therefore, an AA Wallet can essentially support native multi-signature wallets (MultiSig Wallets), allowing for more flexible joint account management by multiple parties.
+It is also possible to reset the ownership of contract accounts through social recovery, using email verification, such as Gmail, to regain access to contract accounts, like [UniPass Wallet](https://docs.wallet.unipass.id/).

 ### 2. Enhanced Security
 A smart contract allows the AA wallet to implement multi-signature authorization and other functions, requiring approval from multiple parties before the transaction is completed.
-Compared with relying solely on private keys, this reduces the risk of unauthorized access.
+Compared with relying solely on private keys, this reduces the risk of unauthorized access to an account.

 ### 3. Pay Tx Fee
-Due to the introduction of the Paymaster role as the fee payer, AA Wallet does not have to pay the fees itself.
+Since the introduction of the Paymaster role as the fee payer, AA Wallet does not have to pay the fees itself.
 Dapps can assist users in paying the fees for their operations, thereby improving the user experience.
 Users can also pay fees using ERC20 tokens, which External Owned Accounts (EOAs) could not do in the past.